-Sales of non-potentially hazardous foods such as cookies, brownies, fruit pies, cakes, breads and breakfast-type rolls do not require food permits, but it is best to contact the health department beforehand to be sure.
+Sales of non-potentially hazardous foods such as cookies, brownies, fruit pies, cakes, and breads for a bake sale that is a fundraiser for an organization do not require food permits, but it is best to contact the health department beforehand to be sure.

 Are you a Restaurant Owner or Employee?
 Click Here for Permit Information, Course Information, and Other Important Information.